COMPARATIVE EVIDENCE NOTE

 25/04/2026

-Emerging Pattern in Police Section 14 FOIA Responses – NPCC / Gwent / Staffordshire.
+Emerging Pattern in Some Police Section 14 FOIA Responses – NPCC / Gwent / Staffordshire.

 The concern is not presently framed as an allegation of coordinated misconduct.
 Rather, it is that multiple authorities are exhibiting a materially similar methodology when advancing section 14 arguments.